Tensions rise between Cairo and Khartoum as Sudan recalls ambassador

 Despite tensions that date to the mid-1990s, Egyptian President Abdel Fattah al-Sisi has tried to mend fences with Khartoum.
 Sudan was one of the first countries that he visited as president.

-However, there has been increasing apprehension in Cairo towards Sudan’s actions, particularly reports that it has offered refuge to thousands of members of the outlawed Egyptian Muslim Brotherhood movement.
+However, there has been increasing apprehensions in Cairo towards Sudan’s actions, particularly reports that it has offered refuge to thousands of members of the outlawed Egyptian Muslim Brotherhood movement.

 Strengthening ties between Khartoum and both Qatar and Turkey — viewed by Cairo as rivals — have also stoked concerns.